arvigeus/AZ-204/Learning Path/CosmoDB.md

 ![Image showing data consistency as a spectrum.](https://learn.microsoft.com/en-us/training/wwl-azure/explore-azure-cosmos-db/media/five-consistency-levels.png)

-The consistency levels are region-agnostic and are guaranteed for all operations regardless of the region from which the reads and writes are served, the number of regions associated with your Azure Cosmos DB account, or whether your account is configured with a single or multiple write regions.
+The consistency levels are region-agnostic and are guaranteed for all operations, regardless of:

+- The region where the reads and writes are served
+- The number of regions associated with your Azure Cosmos DB account
+- Whether your account is configured with a single or multiple write regions.

 Read consistency applies to a single read operation scoped within a partition-key range or a logical partition.
-The read operation can be issued by a remote client or a stored procedure.

 ### Choose the right consistency level

 Each of the consistency models can be used for specific real-world scenarios.
-Each provides precise availability and performance tradeoffs and is backed by comprehensive SLAs.
+Each provides precise availability and performance tradeoffs backed by comprehensive SLAs.
 The following simple considerations help you make the right choice in many common scenarios.

 #### Configure the default consistency level